Optimize Ad Groups

 Quick advice on how to use the Summary page to find campaigns and ad groups to optimize

-- When you see a campaign with a red mark, it means it has a low Quality Score.
-Click on the campaign name to know more about the keywords and ad groups which are causing it.
+When you see a campaign with a red mark, it means it has a low Quality Score.
+Click on the campaign name to know more about the keywords and ad groups that are causing it.

 Get insights from the Quality Score Tracker